Skip to Content

 Both knives have a Wa-style traditional handle with a hidden tang design, making the knives lightweight and well-balanced.
 The wood used in the handles is Ambrosia, which gives a pleasing natural look to the knives.

-Each knife comes with its own wood saya, or sheath, to protect the blades when the knives are stored.
+Each knife comes with its own wood saya or sheath to protect the blades when the knives are stored.

-If you are interested in buying the Yoshihiro Hammered Damascus Dual Knife Set check out the latest prices on Amazon.
+If you are interested in buying the Yoshihiro Hammered Damascus Dual Knife Set, check out the latest prices on Amazon.

 Best Ceramic Kitchen Knife Set